 How Does Ransomware Infect Your Computer?

-Attackers may also use exploit kits, which is a hacking tool consisting of a pre-made code.
+- Exploiting vulnerabilities: Attackers may also use exploit kits, which is a hacking tool consisting of pre-made code.
 The kits work by identifying security gaps on other people’s computers and then infecting them.

-Some attackers use drive-by downloads to install malware on users’ computers without their knowledge.
+- Drive-by downloads: Some attackers use a tactic known as drive-by downloads to install malware on users’ computers without their knowledge.
 This typically happens when users unknowingly visit a malicious website, using an outdated browser.
 While they browse the website, it automatically downloads malware onto their computers.